 \subsection{Source and Target Domains}

-\spaceaftersection The source domain $\mathcal{S}$ is fixed throughout this paper: exocentric RGB videos of human actions reflecting the samples used to train generic VLMs for video representation learning.
-Our target domains $\mathcal{T}$ deliberately shift the input distribution (1) egocentric video understanding, (2) depth-modality video understanding, and (3) robotic control.
-Accordingly, we evaluate \methodname’s adaptation to each target while measuring retention of source domain competencies: (i) when adapting to egocentric video, exocentric understanding should be preserved; (ii) when adapting to depth video, RGB understanding should be preserved; and (iii) when adapting to robotic control, human-action understanding should be preserved.
+The source domain $\mathcal{S}$ is fixed throughout this paper: exocentric RGB videos of human actions reflecting the samples used to train generic VLMs for video representation learning.
+Our target domains $\mathcal{T}$ deliberately shift the input distribution, and consist of (1) egocentric video understanding, (2) depth-modality video understanding, and (3) robotic control.
+All data (videos and instructions) in our chosen target domain benchmarks were not used in the pretraining of the base VLM~\cite{damonlpsg2025videollama3}.
+We evaluate \methodname’s adaptation to each target while measuring retention of source domain competencies: (i) when adapting to egocentric video, exocentric understanding should be preserved; (ii) when adapting to depth video, RGB understanding should be preserved; and (iii) when adapting to robotic control, human-action understanding should be preserved.

-\textbf{Training datasets.}\quad For ego and depth video understanding domains, we adapt using EgoExo4D~\citep{cvpr2025egoexo4d}, a large-scale multi-view dataset containing time-synchronized egocentric and exocentric videos of skilled human activities.
+\textbf{Training datasets.}\quad For ego and depth video understanding domains, we adapt using EgoExo4D~\cite{cvpr2025egoexo4d}, a large-scale multi-view dataset containing time-synchronized egocentric and exocentric videos of skilled human activities.
 We utilize a total of 24,688 videos from the keystep recognition subset to generate 74,064 video instruction pairs.
 These instructions are recaptioned from the instruction pairs provided in \cite{reilly2025egoexo}.
 For the \textbf{egocentric} target domain, we adapt on 45{,}888 egocentric video-instruction pairs.
-For the \textbf{depth} target domain, we convert all exocentric RGB videos to depth using DepthAnythingV2~\citep{yang2024depthanythingv2} while keeping the language instructions unchanged, yielding 28{,}176 depth instruction pairs.
+For the \textbf{depth} target domain, we convert all exocentric RGB videos to depth using DepthAnythingV2~\cite{yang2024depthanythingv2} while keeping the language instructions unchanged, yielding 28{,}176 depth instruction pairs.